 In our application example, the actor types defining the agents' decision-making represent typical behavioral roles and motivations in social media communication.
 These include the maximization of publicity, a desire for serious discussion, the expression of anger, as well as genuine content production.
-These motivations are represented by the homo economicus, homo sociologicus, emotional man, and identity keeper, respectively.
-For all actor types, we evaluate the available activity options with respect to those motivations in each situation in order to identify expected values for the agents' decisions [39].
+Motivations are represented by the homo economicus, homo sociologicus, emotional man, and identity keeper, respectively.
+For all actor types, we evaluate the available activity options with respect to those motivations in each situation in order to identify expected values for the agents' decisions.
 Table II summarizes the criteria and values for that evaluation.
+Furthermore, for each actor type, a specification of function EV is presented, which is used for the calculation of the expected values [38].